Architecture Description

 Note

-Our working assumption is that Relays and their Clients will build the Listing and Inventory with Eventual Consistency.
-Meaning, all changes to a Listing will be individual Events.
-To gain the current state of a Listing, all Events are replayed and applied locally.
+Our working assumption is that Relays and their Clients will build the Listing and Inventory state by means of Eventual Consistency.
+Meaning: all changes to a Listing consist of individual Patches.
+To gain the current state of a Listing, all patches are replayed and applied locally.

-Now that the Clerk can do things in the Store, let’s discuss the first common action: display items in the Store, also known as: the Listing.
+Now that the Clerk can do things in the Shop, let’s discuss the first common action: putting up items for display in the Shop, also known as: the listings.

-The “Retrieving the Listing” flowchart shows the interaction between the different systems.
+The “Retrieving the Listing” flowchart, below, shows the interaction between the different systems.

 @startuml